-onion tomato chutney recipe with step by step photos. i do like onion tomato chutney, but my preference is always for coconut chutney with idli and dosa. so most of the times i end up making different varieties of coconut chutney, when i make idli or dosa.
+Onion tomato chutney recipe with step by step photos.
+I do like tomato onion chutney, but my preference is always for Coconut chutney with idli and dosa.
+So most of the times I end up making different varieties of coconut chutney, when I make idli or dosa.

-to make this onion tomato chutney is easy and you can just change the taste a bit here or there, by altering the proportions of onion, tomato, dry red chilies and tamarind. i have used equal proportions in weight of the onion and tomato in this recipe.
+To make this onion tomato chutney is easy and you can just change the taste a bit here or there, by altering the proportions of onion, tomato, dry red chilies and tamarind.
+I have used equal proportions in weight of the onion and tomato in this recipe.

-i served the onion tomato chutney with crisp dosas made in an easy way. no soaking and grinding method. its so easy to make dosa using the method shared in the recipe.
+I served the tomato onion chutney with crisp dosas made in an easy way.
+No soaking and grinding method.
+Its so easy to make dosa using the method shared in the recipe.

-onion tomato chutney recipe
+onion tomato chutney

 - 100 grams onion - about 2 medium sized onions